 Also of interest is that Northampton has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Northampton telecommute to their jobs.
-Overall, about 9.31% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.31% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Northampton is a college town.
 There are a lot of students in Northampton attending college, and as a result Northampton provides a number of services, amenities and opportunities geared to the needs and activities of students.

 If knowledge is power, Northampton is a pretty powerful place.
 57.52% of the adults in Northampton have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.